Spence Counseling Center

 Spence Counseling Center - Omaha, NE

-Spence Counseling Center is a dual diagnosis treatment facility located at 12035 Q Street in the 68137 zip code in Omaha, NE.
+Spence Counseling Center is a substance and mental health rehab center located at 12035 Q Street in the 68137 zip code in Omaha, NE.
 It is operated by a private for-profit organization.
-Some of the treatment approaches used by Spence Counseling Center include community reinforcement, counseling for trauma victims and motivational interviewing.
-Spence Counseling Center provides outpatient rehabilitation and regular outpatient treatment.
-It also provides residential substance abuse treatment and inpatient dual diagnosis treatment.
-Other addiction treatment offered includes treatment for gambling disorder, internet use disorder treatment and treatment for non-substance use addiction disorder.
+Some of the treatment approaches used by Spence Counseling Center include trauma counseling, community reinforcement and motivational incentives.
+Spence Counseling Center provides outpatient treatment and regular outpatient treatment.
+It also provides residential treatment for substance abuse and inpatient treatment for drug/alcohol addiction and mental health diagnosis.
+Other addiction treatment offered includes gambling disorder treatment, treatment for internet use disorder and treatment for non-substance use addiction disorder.

 Address: 12035 Q Street, Omaha, NE 68137